RamiBrown/Movie-Trivia/README.md

 ### Fonts

-- Fonts used are Arial and Helvetica for clean readability and a professional look, enhancing the user interface.
+- Fonts used is Montserrat for clean readability and a professional look, enhancing the user interface.

 ## Testing